10 BEGINNER SKIER TIPS FOR ADULTS

 Getting a pass is a tough choice.
 It’s expensive, you don’t know if the snow is going to be good, and for the best price you have to buy it way in advance.
 But I’ll tell you, it’s worth it.
-Once you have that pass, you can head up to the mountain and ski a couple of runs.
-If the snow is good, you can ski all day until your legs fall off.
-If the snow is terrible, have a beer and head home.
+Once you have that pass, you can head up to the mountain and ski a couple of runs anytime.
+If the snow is good, you can ski all day until you can barely walk.
+If the snow is terrible, have a beer, enjoy the views, and head home.
 Either way, it’s no big deal since the day is already paid for.
 Furthermore, paying upfront provides an incentive to get your money’s worth and ski as much as you can.
 If a season’s pass isn’t in your budget, see if your local mountain offers a bundle package that gives you a discount for buying a certain number of days in advance.

-I took a 3-hour private lesson at the Alta Ski School last year, and it did wonders for my form and confidence.
-If you are a newbie, your instructor will teach you the proper form and help you avoid bad habits from developing.
+When I was first getting into skiing, I took a 3-hour private lesson at the Alta Ski School, and it did wonders for my form and confidence.
+If you are a beginner skier, your instructor will teach you the proper form and help you avoid bad habits from developing.
 Or if you have a little bit of experience like I did, a lesson can help you advance your skills to the next level and introduce you to new terrain that you probably wouldn’t discover on your own.

-Beginner ski tip: Boots are the most important piece of equipment you will buy.
+Beginner ski tip: Boots are the most important piece of ski equipment you will buy.

 Boots are like the steering wheel in your car.
 With a proper boot fit, you will feel the snow under your feet, and you will be in charge of your skis, rather than having your skis take you for a ride.

 If you are serious about learning how to ski, buy a good pair of boots that can be molded to your foot shape.
-Don’t be tempted to buy a boot that is roomy and comfortable.
+Don’t be tempted to buy a boot that is roomy and comfortable – a very common beginner skier mistake.
 The boot should be very snug.
 A boot fitter at a ski shop can punch out areas of the boot that are rubbing in order to give you a little more room in the areas you need it.
 On the flip-side, if the boot is too big, there is nothing they can do.